 The technician can observe the blackening of one of the 3φ windings (coils), which occurs when a motor has failed due to single-phasing.
 See Figure 6.
 The coil that experienced the voltage loss will indicate obvious and fast damage, which includes the blowing out of the insulation on the one winding.

 Single-phasing is distinguished from voltage unbalance by the severity of the damage.
 Voltage unbalance causes less blackening (but usually over more coils) and little or no distortion.
-Single-phasing causes severe burning and distortion to one phase coil.
+Single-phasing causes severe burning and distortion to the one-phase coil.

 Figure 6.
-Single-phasing causes severe burning and distortion to one phase coil.
+Single-phasing causes severe burning and distortion to the one-phase coil.

 Surge voltage is any higher-than-normal voltage that temporarily exists on one or more of the power lines.
 Lightning is a major cause of large surge voltages.
 A lightning surge on the power lines comes from a direct hit or induced voltage.